How do I register?

-Cabin assignments will be made on the basis of age and school grade and are decided the week before the session begins.
+Camp units consist of 10-12 campers, either all boys or all girls.
+Cabin assignments are made on the basis of age and school grade and are decided the week before the session begins.
 Campers are welcome to request specific roommates, but due to age and space constraints we can’t promise that we’ll be able to accommodate all requests.

 All Camp Choir is a required course for all campers in the Young Musicians and Middle School Sessions.
 The class is one hour per day, and even our biggest singer skeptics usually report enjoying their experience in our All Camp Choir!

 What sort of electives are offered at Caz?

 Electives vary from session to session depending on the staff at camp that week.
 Elective classes are not announced until the general introductory assembly on the first day of camp.

 Campers have one hour a day of their chosen elective.
 Typical offerings include music theory, conducting, jazz improvisation, chamber ensembles, instrumental techniques, percussion improvisation, sports, arts and crafts or nature studies.
 Elective assignments are based on camper preference, level of ability, and class availability.